Doctor of Philosophy Degree Program

 - Students will be eligible for reimbursement for MTA All Access College Transit Passes or DC U-Passes.
 Registration and enrollment information will be available on the HR Benefits website.

-- PhD student employees can take up to 15 vacation days per year.
+- PhD student employees have at least 15 vacation days per year.
 Additional time can be given by a supervisor.

-- PhD student employees can take up to 15 sick days per year with an additional 5 days per dependent.
+- PhD student employees receive 15 sick days per year with an additional 5 days if the student is primary caregiver.

-- PhD student employees can take up to 5 days of bereavement leave for the passing of immediate and extended family members and close friends, with 1 additional day for those needing international travel.
+- PhD student employees receive 5 days of bereavement leave for the passing of immediate and extended family members and close friends, with 1 additional day for those needing international travel.

 - Work Hours